michielvha/PDS/readme.md

-configure ohmyzsh with history set locale
+configure ohmyzsh with history set locale we'll use the work done in edge-cloud to generate a script for this.
+Looking to support both fedora & debian based distro's.

 ### future enhancements:

-- sync shell history across all devices
+- sync shell history across all devices => Create a seperate project in Go for this.
 - unifi server local host?